KDE/digikam-doc/import_tools/camera_import.rst

 .. tip::

     To download quickly on from your camera, you can setup a common target album from your collection where all new files will be stored automatically.

+    If files to download already exists on your computer, Import Tool has few options available to operate autoamtically in these cases.

     See :ref:`this section <camera_behavior>` from the manual for details.

 .. _camera_upload: